 You’ll notice that the turtles at Apo Island don’t seem to mind the tourists.
 They’ll do their thing, eating seagrass and swimming, while they’re surrounded by people.
 It’s fascinating to see them so relaxed in the presence of humans.

-6. Scuba Diving at Apo Island
+6. Scuba Diving

 Apo Island is one of the top diving locations in the world.
 There are many diving sites at Apo Island and tourists from all around the world come here to explore the marine sanctuaries.
 Seeing the marine life at Apo Island is an unforgettable experience.